Manon of the Spring (1952 film): Part one: Manon of the Spring

-The villagers prepare the local celebration, the feast of the fountain.
-Manon goes back to the hills.
-She is reunited with Baptistine, who shows her where and how to carry out her revenge and says: “Now that you have seen, do whatever you want!”.
+As the villagers prepare for the feast of the fountain, Manon returns to the hills.
+There, she reunites with Baptistine, who shows her how to exact her revenge, telling her, “Now that you have seen, do whatever you want!”
 Manon later befriends the schoolteacher.
-During their conversation, she expresses dislike for the villagers.
-She also tells him that when she was a child she, her brother, and their parents had to walk miles each day to get water to irrigate their farm.
-Ugolin later bought the farm and found a spring on the land right away.
-Manon mentions the curse cast by Baptistine: the schoolteacher scoffs at this, but she implies that catastrophe could befall on the village.
+During their conversation, she expresses dislike for the villagers and recalls how, during her childhood, her family had to walk miles every day just to fetch water for their crops.
+She notes that Ugolin bought the farm after her father's death and immediately found a spring on the land.
+When Manon mentions Baptistine's curse, the schoolteacher scoffs, but she implies that a catastrophe could befall the village.

-Shortly after Manon leaves the schoolteacher, she meets Ugolin in the hills.
-Ugolin awkwardly starts a conversation, then declares his love to Manon.
-She rebuffs him and walks away, as he keeps shouting out his love, saying that he will inherit from his uncle Le Papet and promising that everything he owns can also be hers.
-As she leaves, she jokes that he would be more handsome if he shaved his moustache, which he takes seriously.
-Manon later emerges from a crevice in a steep hillside, carrying tools and a pickaxe.

-The next day, Manon gets back to the village as the feast of the fountain starts.
-Ugolin, who is present, has shaved his moustache.
-The fountain's flow suddenly stops: the spring that irrigates the whole village has dried up.
-Faced with being deprived of water for their farms and themselves, the villagers begin to panic.
+Shortly after leaving the schoolteacher, Manon encounters Ugolin in the hills.
+After an awkward opening conversation, Ugolin confesses his love for her.
+She rebuffs him and walks away, while he continues to shout his professions of love, promising her everything he owns and mentioning his inheritance from his uncle, Le Papet.
+As she departs, she jokes that he would look handsomer without his mustache—a comment he takes seriously.
+Later, Manon emerges from a crevice in a steep hillside carrying tools and a pickaxe.The next day, Manon returns to the village just as the feast of the fountain begins.
+Ugolin is there, having shaved his mustache.
+Suddenly, the fountain stops flowing; the spring that supplies the entire village has dried up.
+Faced with the sudden loss of water for themselves and their farms, the villagers begin to panic.